iggy-smart/voice-alt/female-voice-en.md

 [SMART criteria - Wikipedia](https://en.wikipedia.org/wiki/SMART_criteria)

 ## Specific
 What is result?
-Why it's important?
-What/where.
+Why it's important? (+W) What/where.
 Resources and limitations

 ## Relevant
 Why do you need it?
 Checklist is it good time for it: resources, time/__requirements__.
-Requirements include some previous exercies.
+Requirements can include some previous exercies.

 ## Achievable
 How to achieve.
 Other's experience.
 Do you have enough of resources? (define amount of resources. time/experience/etc)